How to Print PDF Files in C#

 Private pdf As PdfDocument = renderer.RenderHtmlAsPdf("<h1>Test printing</h1>")

-' Print the PDF document to the specified file path
+' Print to file

 $vbLabelText $csharpLabel